NagelTech/NTAttributedStringBuilder/README.md

 NTAttributedStringBuilder
 =========================

-A fast, flexible and easy-to-use tool for building attributed strings.
-Does NOT rely on embedded HTML.
+A fast, flexible and easy-to-use system for building attributed strings without resorting to embedded HTML.

 NSMutableAttributedString is very cumbersome and error-prone for building attributed strings.
 The most common approach is to create AttributedStrings by parsing some kind of html or markdown.
 While this approach is workable,